Star Larvae Hypothesis

-The model emerging from evolutionary biology increasingly credits organisms with the niches that they occupy, because they have conditioned the space around themselves and shaped it to suit themselves..
+The model emerging from evolutionary biology increasingly credits organisms with the niches that they occupy, because they have conditioned the spaces around themselves and shaped them to suit themselves..

 Creatures eat what is edible.
 They excrete what is excretable.
 They modify the pH of soils and water.
 They construct conspicuous structures, including dams, nests, burrows, and webs (let alone supercomputers and satellites).
 Pseudomonas syringae, a kind of bacteria, nucleates raindrops.
 Plants trade carbon dioxide for oxygen, modifying, or maybe regulating, the Earth's atmosphere.
 These environmental effects affect not only the organisms that produce them, but also those organisms' neighbors and descendants.

 "We must replace the adaptationist view of life with a constructionist one.
 It is not that organisms find environments and either adapt themselves to the environments or die.
 They actually construct their environment out of bits and pieces.
 In this sense, the environment of organisms is coded in their DNA and we find ourselves in a kind of reverse Lamarckian position.
 Whereas Lamarck supposed that changes in the external world would cause changes in the internal structures, we see that the reverse is true.
 An organism’s genes, to the extent that they influence what that organism does in its behavior, physiology, and morphology, are at the same time helping to construct an environment.
 So, if genes change in evolution, the environment of the organism will change too."

 — R. C. Lewontin